PMR2/pmr2.oauth/pmr2/oauth/README.rst

 We can approve this token by selecting the 'Grant access' button.
-Since no `xoauth_displayname` was specified, the browser should have been redirected to the callback URL with the token and verifier specified.
+Since no `xoauth_displayname` was specified, the browser should have been redirected to the callback URL with the token and verifier specified by the consumer, such that the consumer can request the access token with it.
 ::

     >>> u_browser.getControl(name='form.buttons.approve').click()